quickwit-oss/quickwit/docs/get-started/tutorials/add-full-text-search-to-your-olap-db.md

 This guide will help you add full-text search to a well-known OLAP database, ClickHouse, using the Quickwit search streaming feature.
 Indeed Quickwit exposes a REST endpoint that streams ids or whatever attributes matching a search query **extremely fast** (up to 50 million in 1 second), and ClickHouse can easily use them with joins queries.

-We will take the [GitHub archive dataset](https://www.gharchive.org/), which gathers more than 3 billion GitHub events: `WatchEvent`, `PullRequestEvent`, `IssuesEvent`...
+We will take the [GitHub archive dataset](https://www.gharchive.org/), which gathers more than 3 billion GitHub events: `PullRequestEvent`, `IssuesEvent`...
 You can dive into this [great analysis](https://ghe.clickhouse.tech/) made by ClickHouse to have a good understanding of the dataset.
 We also took strong inspiration from this work, and we are very grateful to them for sharing this.

 ## Install